giorgi-o/SkinPeek/README.md

 If you deployed both globally and in a guild, you will see every command twice.
 In that case, just send `!undeploy` and `!deploy global`.

+By default, the bot doesn't store your username/password, it only uses them to get the cookies that can be used to generate access tokens needed to get your shop.
+You can log in using [your auth.riotgames.com cookies](https://github.com/giorgi-o/SkinPeek/wiki/How-to-get-your-Riot-cookies) using `/cookies` to avoid sending your password, and you can delete your account from the bot using `/forget`.
+Obviously, only log in if you trust whoever is hosting the bot, as they can theoretically do anything with your account.

 ### Docker

 For advanced users who want to deploy the bot using [Docker](https://www.docker.com/):